IT Support Automation Examples: 20 Ranked by Operational Impact

 What Most Teams Get Wrong About IT Support Automation

-Automation fails when unstable workflows are automated, when ownership of automated outputs is unclear, or when success is measured by activity volume rather than resolution quality.
+Automation fails when unstable workflows are automated.
+It fails when ownership of automated outputs is unclear.
+It fails when success is measured by activity volume rather than resolution quality.
 Automating a broken process produces a faster broken process.
-The correct sequence is to standardise each workflow manually until it produces consistent outcomes, then automate it.
-Teams that follow this sequence consistently see automation sustain its performance over time.
+Standardise each workflow manually until it produces consistent outcomes.
+Then automate it.
+Teams that follow this sequence see automation sustain its performance.
 Teams that automate first spend the next three months handling the exceptions the automation generates.

 Start with one Tier 1 automation.
 Measure repeat contact reduction and resolution speed at 30 days.
 Then expand to the next.
 Structured rollout produces measurable time savings.
 Feature activation without structure produces noise.

-Our ITSM Platform Optimisation service covers automation design and deployment as a core component for ANZ mid-market IT teams.
+Our ITSM Platform Optimisation service covers automation design and deployment for ANZ mid-market IT teams.
 You can also read our related articles on ITSM automation recipes for specific workflow configuration patterns, AI workflows for IT support for the AI-specific automation layer, and reducing support tickets for the structural context that determines which automations will produce the highest deflection in your specific environment.

 Frequently Asked Questions

 Start with automatic ticket classification and smart routing.
-Both are low-risk, produce immediate agent-visible workload reduction, and create the data quality that every subsequent automation depends on.
+Both are low-risk and produce immediate workload reduction.
+They also create the data quality that every subsequent automation depends on.
 SLA breach alerts and knowledge article suggestions should follow immediately.
-These four Tier 1 automations can typically be configured and live within a week on Freshservice Enterprise and produce measurable improvement within the first 30 days.
+These four Tier 1 automations can typically be configured and live within a week on Freshservice Enterprise.
+They produce measurable improvement within the first 30 days.

 Yes.
-All 20 are supported natively in Freshservice Enterprise through a combination of Freddy AI, the Workflow Automator, and the Orchestration Centre.
-The Tier 1 automations are available out of the box with minimal configuration.
-The Tier 2 automations require integration with connected systems including Active Directory, HR platforms, and identity management.
-The Tier 3 automations require a stable operational foundation and validated Tier 1 and Tier 2 performance before deployment.
+All 20 are supported natively in Freshservice Enterprise through Freddy AI, the Workflow Automator, and the Orchestration Centre.
+Tier 1 automations are available out of the box with minimal configuration.
+Tier 2 automations require integration with connected systems including Active Directory, HR platforms, and identity management.
+Tier 3 automations require a stable operational foundation and validated Tier 1 and Tier 2 performance before deployment.

 Automating workflows that are not yet standardised.
-When the process steps are inconsistent, the automation produces inconsistent outputs that require more agent review than the original manual process.
-The test before any automation is deployed is whether a human following the documented process steps would produce a consistent outcome every time.
+When process steps are inconsistent, the automation produces inconsistent outputs that require more agent review than the original manual process.
+The test before any automation is deployed: would a human following the documented process steps produce a consistent outcome every time?
 If yes, the automation will too.
-If not, standardise the process first and automate it second.
+If not, standardise first and automate second.

 Measure the metric most directly affected by the specific automation.
 For triage automation: routing accuracy and time-to-first-response.
 For password reset automation: volume of agent-handled password reset tickets.
 For status notification automation: repeat contact rate on the contact types covered.
 For repeat issue detection: incident volume for the recurring incident types addressed through problem management.
-Volume reduction alone is not sufficient because it does not distinguish between issues resolved and issues deflected.
-Pair volume metrics with first contact resolution rate and repeat contact rate to confirm genuine improvement.
+Pair volume metrics with first contact resolution rate and repeat contact rate to confirm genuine improvement rather than simple deflection.